DerellLicht/plus42_image_mgr/README.md

 ##  Plus42 Image Manager

-The ultimate goal of this utility is to support creating new Plus42 skins.
+The ultimate goal of this utility is to support creation of new Plus42 skins.
-The sequence of operations is thus:
+The sequence of operations will be thus:

 <ins>**data extraction**</ins>
 1. read/display skin_name.gif